w3c/secure-payment-confirmation/bbk-requirements.md

 ### Association with passkeys

+* At passkey registration, if the passkey has the "payment" extension and there is no BBK associated with a [BBK binding](#bbk-binding), the user agent should create one and associate it with that [BBK binding](#bbk-binding).

-* At both passkey generation time and SPC authentication time, if there is no BBK associated with a [BBK binding](#bbk-binding), the user agent should create one and associate it with that [BBK binding](#bbk-binding). <b>Status Note:</b> As of May 2025, the Chrome implementation SPC provides BBKs on passkey creation only when the payment extension is set.
+* At SPC authentication time, whether or not the passkey has the "payment" extension, if there is no BBK associated with a [BBK binding](#bbk-binding), the user agent should create one and associate it with that [BBK binding](#bbk-binding).

 * Once the user agent has associated a BBK with a [BBK binding](#bbk-binding), the user agent should use that BBK whenever the relevant passkey is used with SPC authentication on this device.

-* At both SPC registration and authentication time, the client data will be signed by the passkey and the associated BBK.
+* At both passkey registration and SPC authentication time, the client data will be signed by the passkey and the associated BBK.

 * To link the BBK to the passkey cryptographically, when the user agent does provide a BBK signature, the BBK public key must be added in the client data.